 It is no secret that the fashion industry is wildly harmful towards the environment.
 It is the second most polluting industry, after oil.
 We have found the tug of war between our creative desires and our environmental consciousness has been exhausting since we began Albeco in Bali in 2013.
 It is sometimes confronting to be given the opportunity to start a clothing label in a place like Bali where evidence of a suffering environment is right in front of your face.
 But Bali and us have a rhythm and there is more to our relationship than 'getting clothes made cheap'.

 Our Family Run Mini Factory:

 Michael is our tailor.
 He lives in Java and travels to Bali for us.
 We travel to Bali for him.
 He is our most valuable asset and we love him.
 He calls Lexi and Conrad, Lesi and Coinrah.
 Michael's wife Ratna also works for us, along with both her and Michael's brothers and their wives.
-In 1999, our fairy godmother, Mary Luke, bought Michael 5 sewing machines to start his very own factory.
-Mary's daughter Laura (who is also a pivotal member of our family) introduced Lexi to Michael and very quickly the importance of this meeting began to fruit.
+Laura (a pivotal member of our family) introduced Lexi to Michael in 2002 and very quickly the importance of this meeting began to fruit.
 We are so grateful for Michael's commitment to the tribe.